 Provider Governance and Operational Management: Quality Management

-What that Quality Management System looks like and how it meets the requirements is for providers to decide — and for auditors to assess.
+Although providers are responsible for determining what that Quality Management System looks like, the community sector has developed techniques for managing Quality.
+Auditors expect to see these conventions used.
 So it’s important to understand what a Quality System is, and how it works.
 PQplus can help.

 Why do I need an audit?

 Firstly, there’s no option.
 All NDIS providers must undergo audit as part of the registration (or registration renewal) process.
 (In Western Australia providers are assessed under the state-based approval process.
 In all other states providers are assessed against the NDIS Practice Standards).
-Audits ensure that services are delivered safely and consistently across Australia.
-And this is why audits are conducted by ‘Approved Quality Auditors’ — to ensure that compulsory quality safeguards are adhered to.
+Audits ensure that services are delivered safely and consistently across Australia, and that’s why audits are conducted by ‘Approved Quality Auditors’.

 Secondly, audits help providers to plan more effectively, and compete in the NDIS marketplace.
 They evaluate services and encourage the collection of data that providers can use to promote better services and organisational growth.
 If it’s mandatory, why not make the best of it?